w3c/ColorWeb-CG/hdr_html_canvas_element.md

   latter -- this allows the application to use its own mapping algorithm, substituting those provided by the underlying platform.

-In absence of some or all the parameters of `screenColorInfo`:
+In absence of some or all the parameters of `colorInfo`:

 * the [`dynamic-range`](https://drafts.csswg.org/mediaqueries-5/#dynamic-range)
 media query can be used to determine whether the output device supports